Why am I passionate about helping committed parents raise happy children and happy future adults?

 The Official Bit:

-- 25 years guiding hundreds of families as a class teacher, family-learning leader, storyteller, parent-and-child-group leader and parenting mentor;
+- 25 years guiding hundreds of families as a speaker, coach, mentor, teacher, family-learning leader, storyteller and parent-and-child-group leader;

 - Pikler expert;